NUARIG/competitions/README.md

 # Shibboleth IDP

-  You will need an IDP for your staging and production instances which may be coordinated with your university or the NIH.
+  You will need an IDP for your staging and production instances which may be coordinated with your university, the NIH, or another IDP.

+  We have used a docker container for development and instructions on setting up a local IDP for development can be found in our [WIKI](https://github.com/NUARIG/competitions/wiki/Installation-and-configuration-of-test-saml-idp).

-  [One Login](https://www.onelogin.com/developer-signup) can be used to set up an IDP for development.
+  Third party venders like [One Login](https://www.onelogin.com/developer-signup) can also be used for a development IDP.

+  The [Devise SAML AUTHENTICATABLE gem](https://github.com/apokalipto/devise_saml_authenticatable) has been used for authentication.
+Please see their documentation for more information on configuration.

 # Installation